Ryobi- 18 Volt ONE+ ™ Right-Angle “Close Quarters” Drill, model #P 241

 Today, the pattern is increasingly more towards cordless drills.
 With their high capacity and rapid recharge Li-Ion battery innovation, you can use a cordless drill practically continuously simply by swapping batteries and charging them.
 Li-Ion battery-powered tools are still a bit costly.
 They’re well worth it to those who need to use their drill a lot.
 For others, there are more affordable options they can consider, consisting of lower voltage cordless drills and corded drills.

 Initially, the A/C house current ran all hand-held electric drills.
-These are still readily available today but are quickly losing market share to cordless drills.
+These are still readily available today but are quickly loosing market share to cordless drills.
 However, for the homeowner who doesn’t utilize a drill often, a corded drill is still better than awaiting the battery to charge in their cordless drills.
 Corded drills are likewise really helpful in operations where the drill should be on for prolonged periods, which would run down the battery, such as using a wire brush.

 Cordless drills are taking over the marketplace from corded drills due to their convenience of use.
 With contemporary battery innovation, Lithium-Ion batteries hold a higher charge and have a shorter recharge time, permitting the drill to be used a lot more, with less time lost to charging.
 Cordless drills have also become more effective, equaling their corded cousins.